ADULT DEGREE COMPLETION STUDENTS: Please click HERE for Academic and General Policies that apply to all Adult Degree Completion programs.

 Students whose semester or session GPA is below acceptable standards may receive a letter of Academic Warning.
 This includes courses without final grades, such as in progress courses or incomplete courses.

 Academic Probation Alert

-Students whose cumulative GPA meets the minimum standard for good academic standing, but whose session GPA for a regular semester falls below the program minimum, are placed on alert status.
+Students whose cumulative GPA meets the minimum standard for academic good standing, but whose session GPA for a regular semester falls below the program minimum, are placed on alert status.
 While not technically on academic probation, these students are under the strict supervision of the Office of the Vice Provost for Academic Administration and may be required to repeat courses in which they received a low grade.